Is Google Analytics Legal in Sweden? Cookie Consent, the IMY Fine, and What the Court Said

 Only two exemptions exist.
 A cookie is exempt if its sole purpose is transmitting a communication over a network, or if it's necessary to provide a service the user explicitly requested.
 Session management, shopping carts, login state.
 That's it.

-Analytics cookies are not exempt.
+Analytics cookies aren't exempt.
 PTS itself asks for consent for its own statistics cookie on pts.se.
 When the cookie enforcement authority asks permission for its own analytics, that tells you everything about the legal standard.

 This is the same position as Denmark and Austria.
-Unlike France, where CNIL allows 22 tools to operate without a cookie banner under strict conditions, Sweden has no exemption framework, no approved list, and no carve-out for first-party analytics.
+Unlike France, which still offers a consent exemption for audience measurement (providers now self-assess against CNIL's published criteria), Sweden has no exemption framework, no approved list, and no carve-out for first-party analytics.

 Sweden vs. France vs. Denmark: analytics consent